-^{3.} Insurers' investment decisions are significantly influenced by capital requirement regulations (Becker & Ivashina, 2015; Becker et al., 2022; Ellul et al., 2015; Ghent et al., 2019; Glancy et al., 2022; Hanley et al., 2018).
+&lt;sup>3 Insurers' investment decisions are significantly influenced by capital requirement regulations (see Becker & Ivashina, 2015; Becker et al., 2022; Ellul et al., 2015; Ghent et al., 2019; Glancy et al., 2022; Hanley et al., 2018).

-^{4.} An analogy of moral hazard in the insurance underwriting business can be found in the National Flood Insurance Program (NFIP).
-Cordes and Yezer (1998) find that participation in the initial "Emergency" phase of the NFIP increased single-family housing permits by around 50%, providing evidence that a public insurance program significantly distorts housing development incentives.
-A more recent study by Browne, Dehring, Eckles, and Lastrapes (2019) on the same topic find more nuanced results: the effects of participating in NFIP on housing development are different among coastal communities versus non-coastal communities.
+&lt;sup>4 An analogy of moral hazard in the insurance underwriting business can be found in the National Flood Insurance Program (NFIP).
+Cordes and Yezer (1998) find that participation in the initial "Emergency" phase of the NFIP

-ent institutional background, summary statistics on mortgage loans, property, and insure-level characteristics, especially relating to their exposure to SLR and flood risks.
+The rest of the paper is organized as follows.
+Section 2 gives an overview of the commercial mortgage lending practices of U.S. life insurers, including past and present institutional background, summary statistics on mortgage loans, property, and insure-level characteristics, especially relating to their exposure to SLR and flood risks.
 Section 2 also provides case studies on a few insurers most exposed to SLR risk.
 Section 3 introduces two regulatory reforms and analyzes their possible impacts on life insurers' mortgage lending activities.
 Section 4 concludes with a discussion of regulatory implications.